dbasorg/3dwa/README.md

 For information about the Water Atlas project, see http://3dwa.metadata.net/public/.

-Software components:
+Repository contents:

-* `piper`: Piper Diagram implemented using JavaScript/CSS/SVG
+* [piper](piper): Piper Diagram implemented using JavaScript/SVG/CSS.